Performance Evaluation of Action Recognition Models on Low Quality Videos: Evaluation of pre-trained models

 \subsection{Experimental Settings}

 \textbf{Dataset.} We used Kinetics400~\cite{Kinetics_400}, the most common action recognition dataset consisting of a training set of 22k videos, a validation set of 18k videos, and a test set of 35k videos, with 400 categories of human actions.
-Each video was collected from YouTube, and the action part was trimmed to a length of 10 seconds.
+Each video was collected from YouTube, and the action part was trimmed to 10 seconds in the video.
 In this study, we used 19880 videos in the validation set \footnote{\url{https://github.com/cvdfoundation/kinetics-dataset}} distributed for the Kinetics-700 Challenge 2021 \footnote{\url{https://eval.ai/web/challenges/challenge-page/1054/overview}}.